Frequently Asked Questions (and an extension to my Project Guide)

 Illumination fixtures associated with emergency egress are battery backed.
 The systems provide a (presumably) gentle maintenance charge to each battery under normal operational conditions - no human maintenance is required - you need only replace them when they reach their service age limit.
-Keep those systems intact too of course - they're an excellent safety precaution.
-(And they eclipse typical housing code requirements by a very large margin, a fact you might be able to leverage as you negotiate with a bureaucracy over other issues.)
-More a bit later - composing now...
+Other than upgrading the lamps to LED technology keep those systems intact - they're an excellent safety precaution.
+(And they eclipse typical housing code requirements by a very wide margin, a fact you might be able to leverage as you negotiate with a bureaucracy over other issues.)

 Landing Gear Foundations

 Cabin Access Stairs

 To be expanded then added to the climate control section: The fuselage is a sealed pressure canister so controlled air exchange is required to avoid suffocation.
 So the system must exchange some outside air with inside air, passing the outside air through a heat exchanger and filter during transfer, using the existing air intake and exhaust ports.